SpaceGiraffe-io/reqhub-docs/docs/guides/how-subscriptions-work.md

 A subscription starts when a user purchases a pricing plan for the first time.

-A credit card is required for all paid plans, even if there is no initial charge.
+A credit card is required for all paid plans, even if there is no initial charge, such as when starting a trial.
+Unpaid plans do not require a credit card.

-A free plan, with monthly and usage prices of $0.00, will not require a credit card.
+After a purchase is made to start a subscription, the API vendor will receive a payout from Stripe.

-The API vendor will receive a payout from Stripe that will appear in their bank account after a few days.
+The funds will appear in API vendor's bank account after a few days.

 #### Trials